 In the name of the Father, and the Son, and the Holy Spirit.
-Good and gracious Lord, Creator of all, help me to recognize your image in all the people that I will serve today and every day, in person or through activities that may benefit them.
+Good and gracious Lord, Creator of all, help me to recognize Your image in all the people that I will serve today and every day, in person or through activities that may benefit them.
 Help me to respect the people in need, and to give my full attention and effort to the work that we do for them in Your Holy Name.
 Guide me to recognize all these people as my brothers and sisters.
 Help me to open my heart and fill it with compassion.
 Quiet any fears or nervousness that I might have so that I can be fully present to everyone I encounter today and every day.
-Help me to remember that all of us are broken or wounded people and that we are all in need of healing.
-Let my heart be moved to show love and let my heart rejoice with any good that I may see or do in your name.
-Remind me to do my part, no matter how small, in your great work of charity.
+Help me to remember that some of the people I serve may be broken or wounded persons who need healing.
+Let my heart be moved to show love, and let my heart rejoice with any good that I may see or do in Your name.
+Remind me to do my part, no matter how small, in Your great work of charity.
 Through serving my neighbor, may I recognize the better world that has been created.